Luciano Palmieri, PhD

 Diagramme showing the diversity of color patterns in Metamasius hemipterus

 Associations of insects and microorganisms are common in the natural world and comprise countless examples of interactions, from parasitism to mutualism.
-In insects that feed upon nutrient-poor substrates, mutualistic associations involving bacteria have evolved repeatedly.
-As an honorary postdoctoral fellow advised by Dr. Prashant Sharma at the University of Wisconsin, my research focus on disentangling the parallel evolution of morphology and bacterial symbiosis in the Neotropical weevil genus Metamasius.
+On insects that feed upon nutrient-poor substrates, mutualistic associations involving bacteria have evolved repeatedly.
+As an Research Associate on Dr. Prashant Sharma lab at the University of Wisconsin-Madison, my research focus on disentangling the parallel evolution of morphology and bacterial symbiosis in the Neotropical weevil genus Metamasius.
 An intriguing possibility exists that variation of elytra pigmentation across Metamasius species may be correlated with the relative abundance of their symbionts.

 Systematics and biogeography of weevils associated with figs